emmt/EasyFITS.jl/README.md

           (EXTNAME = ("MY-OTHER-EXTENSION", "Name of this other extension"), EXTVER  = (1, "Version of this other extension"), COMMENT = "This is an interesting comment"),
-          # Data part is a table in the form of a vector of pairs (colum names
+          # Data part is a table in the form of a vector of pairs (column names
           # can be strings or symbols but not a mixture):
           [:phase => ((180/π).*phase, "deg"),
            :amplitude => (amplitude, "V"),
            :xy => (hcat(x,y)', "V")])
 ```

-Each HDU has a the header part (the metadata) and a data part which is
+Each HDU has a header part (the metadata) and a data part which is reflected by
-reflected by the pairs of arguments after the name of the file `filename` in
+the pairs of arguments after`filename`, the name of the file, in the above call
-the above call to `writefits`.
-The headers are provided by collections (a
+to `writefits`.
+The headers are provided by collections (a vector for the 1st
-vector for the 1st one, a tuple for the 2nd) of pairs associating a keyword
+one, a tuple for the 2nd) of pairs or by a named tuples (3rd one) associating a
-with a value and a comment (both optional).
+keyword with a value and a comment (both optional).
 The data in a FITS *Image
 Extension* is any real-valued Julia array.
 The data part in a FITS *Table
 Extension* is provided by a collection of column names associated with columns
 values and optional units.
 The columns in a FITS table must have the same